warriordog/fedi-admin-scripts/README.md

   Place it somewhere on the path and call it like any binary program.
 * `sharkeyctl-sudoers` - sudoers file to grant basic service management rights to the Sharkey service account.
   Useful for the `sharkeyctl` script.
+* `update-sharkey` - simple script to easily update a from-source Sharkey installation.